manav0/HybridDR_ADF_Repository/README.md

 -   To create all ADF pipelines required for Dual Load Process- Execute Init, Load Process, and Archive Pipeline programs in sequence .

--   Further, Scheduling the execution of pipelines based on business requirement can be done by either: (1) modifying pipeline start and end times, or (2) scheduling section of activities, or (3) changing dataset availability section
+-   Scheduling the execution of pipelines based on business requirement can be done by either: (1) modifying pipeline start and end times, or (2) scheduling section of activities, or (3) changing dataset availability section